 Appointment to Blue Water Bridge Authority

-OTTAWA, Oct.
-11, 2012 /CNW/ - The Honourable Steven Fletcher, Minister of State (Transport), today announced the appointment of Mr. Larry Kinley to the Blue Water Bridge Authority, for a term of three years.
+OTTAWA, Nov.
+28, 2012 /CNW/ - The Honourable Steven Fletcher, Minister of State (Transport), today announced the appointment of Mr. Gary Atkinson to the Blue Water Bridge Authority for a term of four years.

-"I am pleased Mr. Kinley has agreed to serve on the board of the Blue Water Bridge Authority," said Minister Fletcher.
-"His considerable leadership experience and track record in project management will be strong assets to the Authority".
+"I am pleased Mr. Atkinson has agreed to serve on the board of the Blue Water Bridge Authority," said Minister Fletcher.
+"His impressive background in business and industry, and his excellent leadership skills will be of great value to the Authority."

 SOURCE: Transport CanadaFor further information:

 Transport Canada is online at www.tc.gc.ca.
-Subscribe to e-news at www.tc.gc.ca/e-news or stay connected through RSS, Twitter, Facebook and YouTube to keep up to date on the latest from Transport Canada.
+Subscribe to e-news at www.tc.gc.ca/e-news or stay connected through RSS, Twitter, Facebook, YouTube and Flickr to keep up to date on the latest from Transport Canada.

 This news release may be made available in alternative formats for persons living with visual disabilities.